Clear Light of Day: Partition

 The book is set at various times around the partition in Old Delhi.
 The tension between Muslims and Hindus are clearly shown by the father's refusal to allow Raja to go to a Muslim university and study Urdu literature because he has cause to fear for his safety.
 The book also mentions the partition riots as well as the refugee camps.
-It also depicts the flight of the Alis, the Das's Muslim landlords and neighbors.
+It also depicts the flight of the Alis, the Das's Muslim landlords and neighbours.

 These tensions often escalated into riots, but not in Old Delhi.
 The Hindus' claim to India led to the neglect, abuse and often violence towards Muslims in India or Hindus in Pakistan.
 The nation of India was torn apart in a violent manner, leaving refugees on both side of the border and mutual anger and hostility.
-The suspicious nature of the partition is also evidenced in the plainclothes police who felt Raja could be a Pakistani spy.

 Delhi

 In the book, Old Delhi is frequently referred to as old, stagnant, or decaying.
-Old Delhi is overcrowded and generally overlooked in favor of New Delhi.
+Old Delhi is overcrowded and generally overlooked in favour of New Delhi.
 New Delhi is considered vibrant, modern and alive.
 In the book New Delhi is where the characters, specifically Bakul, go to avoid the soporific effects of Old Delhi or even to be connected with the outside world.
 Bim is in New Delhi when she hears of Gandhi death, and Raja finds diversion and entertainment as a teenager in New Delhi.

 Religious

-The religious undercurrents in the book manifest themselves in two ways: the partition (see above), and Raja's relationship with the Alis.
+The religious undercurrents in the book manifest themselves in two ways: the partition and Raja's relationship with the Alis.
 As a young adult he found acceptance (albeit not inclusion) in Hyder Ali's nightly gatherings.
 His fascination with the Muslim culture, however, first manifests itself when he takes Urdu instead of Hindi, a language he considers banal, at school.
 Eventually he integrates himself into the Muslim culture and marries Hyder Ali's daughter, Benazir.
 However this relationship is strained during the partition and the Ali's subsequent flight to Hyderabad.